Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Runtime lower bounds

-\begin{repthm}{thm:lb-biSCSS} The \biscssC problem is NP-hard.
-Moreover, under ETH there is no $2^{o(k)}\polyn$ time algorithm for \biscssC. \end{repthm} \begin{proof} We reduce from the NP-hard \hamc problem.
+In this section we prove \autoref{thm:lb-biSCSS}, which is restated below. \thmlbbiSCSS* \begin{proof} We reduce from the NP-hard \hamc problem.
 Given an undirected unweighted graph $G$ on $n$ vertices as an instance to \hamc, we construct a bidirected weighted complete graph $H$ on the same vertex set as $G$ as follows: \begin{itemize} \item If $\{u,v\}$ is an edge of $G$, then we set the weight of $uv$ and $vu$ in $H$ to $1$.

 \item If $\{u,v\}$ is not an edge of $G$, then we set the weight of $uv$ and $vu$ in $H$ to $2$. \end{itemize} Consider the \biscss instance on $H$ where every vertex is a terminal.
 We now show that $G$ has a Hamiltonian cycle if and only if the \biscss instance has a solution of cost $n$.